 Streaming via multiple 4G cards

 Another popular request is to provide time lapses from events.
-This is done in various ways, and usually we can just save high-resolution pictures for later usage.
+This is done in various ways, and usually, we can just save high-resolution pictures for later usage.
 This time we wanted to give the visitors a catch-up.
 If you enter on day three, all you can see is a car covered by mud.
-With the time lapse the visitor gets a 7 second recap of the entire event, before moving to the live video stream.
-This was solved server side by allowing the crew to start and stop recording of video, from which we extracted pictures and calculated how to assemble a 7 second time lapse movie that was made available for streaming.
+With the time lapse, the visitor gets a 7-second recap of the entire event, before moving to the live video stream.
+This was solved server side by allowing the crew to start and stop recording of video, from which we extracted pictures and calculated how to assemble a 7-second time lapse movie that was made available for streaming.
 All done server side and with really fast turnaround time.
-The first timelapse of course contains pictures from only one recording, being quite simliar all of them, but after a while the pictures are gathered from a large amount of recordings in different weather, varying time of day and of course an increasing amount of mud on the car.
+The first time-lapse of course contains pictures from only one recording, being quite similar all of them, but after a while, the pictures are gathered from many recordings in different weather, varying time of day and of course an increasing amount of mud on the car.